Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism: An Optimistic Variant

 In this section, we present how Delayed Dual Averaging can be extended to incorporate an optimistic step in the unconstrained Euclidean setup.
 Importantly, we show that the dual averaging step has to be done with a smaller learning rate than the optimistic step.

-\subsection{Delayed Optimistic Dual averaging}
+\subsection{Delayed Optimistic Dual Averaging}

-While \ac{OGD} successfully leverages the predictability of the loss sequence for achieving a smaller regret, the effect of delay on this algorithm remains, as far as we are aware, unknown.
+While \ac{OptGD} successfully leverages the predictability of the loss sequence for achieving a smaller regret, the effect of delay on this algorithm remains, as far as we are aware, unknown.

-By extending \eqref{eq:delayed-dual-avg} to incorporate an optimistic step, \acl{DODA} can then be stated as follows:\footnote{The same algorithm (in a more general form) is called optimistic FTRL in \cite{JGS17}.
+By extending \eqref{eq:delayed-dual-avg} to incorporate an optimistic step, \acl{DOptDA} can then be stated as follows:\footnote{The same algorithm (in a more general form) is called optimistic FTRL in \cite{JGS17}.
 We choose to employ the term optimistic dual averaging to maintain consistency with preceding sections.}

 Following our delay framework, $\current$ is computed using gradients from time moments $\vt[\set]$.
 Similarly, $\inter[\appr]$ must be derived solely based on information available to the active agent $\activeworker{\run}$ at time $\run$.